Forest Plan Revision

 The 2012 Planning Rule identifies a framework for revising forest plans consisting of three phases: assessment, revision and monitoring.
 The intent of the framework is to provide an adaptive planning process that informs land and resource management decisions and allows the Forest Service to be responsive to changing conditions – including new scientific information and monitoring results.

-Phase I - Assessment
+Phase I - Assessment (completed)

 This phase involves an evaluation of relevant information including existing ecological, economic, and social conditions and trends across the broader landscape that will help inform the need to change the 2002 Forest Plan.
 This “snapshot” will be considered during Phase II – Revision.